 All registered schools in Dubai are listed on the KHDA's website, whilst those in Abu Dhabi can be found here (though ADEK does not list planned or newly opening schools).
 In Sharjah, Sharjah Private Education Authority is responsible for the operations of private schools, although these are not listed on their website.
 They can be contacted by email on firstname.lastname@example.org.

-As of 18th March, we understand that the websites for both Reinhold International School and Etik International School have been taken down by the hosting company.
+As of 18th March, the websites for both Reinhold International School and Etik International School had been taken down by the hosting company.

-This leaves OICS and a further website for Al Madinah International School in operation.
-The image for this latest scam school is a rendering of the Swiss International Scientific School, Dubai.
+That left OICS and a further website for Al Madinah International School in operation which had cloned the imagery of the premium Swiss International Scientific School, in Dubai.